TactfulDeity/RenderWell/docs/examples.md

 {
     std::vector<unsigned long> uuidList = controller.sort(k_AtoZ);

-    // update gui to just show new UUID list ordering }
+    // update gui to just show new UUID list ordering from A to Z }
 ...